-Note: The ETHUSD_NY was launched on February 28th, 2022.
-LMAX Digital was added as a Constituent Exchange from May 2022
+Note: BRRNY was launched on February 28th, 2022.
+LMAX Digital was added as a Constituent Exchange from May 2022; Bullish Exchange was added from December 2024.

-Between February 28th, 2022, and January 31st, 2024 (weekdays only), on average 16,965.88 Ether, or \$31 million were traded during each daily observation window between 15:00 and 16:00 New York Time.
+Between February 28th, 2022, and February 28th, 2025 (weekdays only), on average, 2,259.46 Bitcoins, or \$104M were traded during each daily observation window between 15:00 and 16:00 New York Time.
 Whilst trading activity exhibits volatility, this volatility is not substantially different from that shown in traditional asset markets.
 In conclusion, the volume observed and the reliability of that volume are clearly evident to be sufficient for the calculation of a robust and reliable benchmark.